 1. Builds practical skills that enable them to grow into confident future cooks

-- You could practice writing, drawing and procedual text by creating a hand written recipe book of your favourite recipes after you make them.
+You could also practice writing, drawing and procedual text by creating a hand written recipe book of your favourite recipes after you make them.

 2. Provides quality family time

-- Working together as a family in the kitchen can help children better understand family recipes, their origins, and the ingredients.
+Working together as a family in the kitchen can help children better understand family recipes, their origins, and the ingredients.
 Cooking allows them to gain an insight into the differences in food availability and substitutions.
-As we have moved into a different way of life, substituting popular ingredients may be necessary.
-Have a look at our previous blog on eating during uncertainty for some great ideas.

 3. Improves confidence